Learn with us in-person or online.

-However, changing conditions due to COVID-19 and its variants require that we continue to review and adjust our policies.
+In-person courses are scheduled for 2022, however, changing conditions due to COVID-19 and its variants require that we continue to review and adjust our policies.
 We will take precautions as they become necessary, which may include course cancellations.
 In the event Beloit College cancels a course, participants will receive a full refund.
 See our Cancellation Policy for details.

 Online Courses (2022)